orenazad/Render-Tracker/README.md

 }
 ```

->Babysteps!
+>Baby steps!
 These first three functions I wrote were as simple as they get.
 They individually return the number of items in the Render Queue, and the name and status of each item.

 Soon after I wrote some more complex functions in order to execute different tasks needed by the extension.